grish-ka/blinky-pico/README.md

 # blinky-pico

-A C-based firmware for the Raspberry Pi Pico that blinks the LED and prints to the USB Serial console.
+A C-based firmware for the Raspberry Pi Pico that translates text input from USB Serial into Morse Code sequences on the onboard LED.

 ## 📂 Project Structure